Skip to content

 <details>

-- `terraform`: S3 bucket 'logs' must not be public
+- `terraform`: S3 bucket 'public' must not have public-read ACL

 </details>